SAENE/luci-theme-design/README_en.md

 ### Features

-- Optimized for the mobile terminal, especially suitable for the mobile terminal as a WebApp
+- Responsive optimization for mobile terminal, especially suitable for mobile terminal as WebApp
 - Modified and optimized the display of many plug-ins, improved icon icons, and unified visuals as much as possible
-- Simple login interface, bottom navigation bar, immersive app-like experience;
+- Simple login interface, bottom navigation bar, immersive app-like experience
-- Adapt to dark mode, adapt to automatic switching of the system;
+- Adapt to dark mode, adapt to system automatic switching, support custom mode
 - Adapt to openwrt 21/22, lede

 ### Experience WebApp method